 There are a huge amount of criticisms directed at the Common Fisheries Policy by conservationists, scientists, commercial fishermen, anglers, fishing communities, governments and the general public:

 A Single EEZ: As stated above, the theory is that if fish move across European waters than it makes sense to treat the whole of Europe as one fishery with universal rules over movement, control and regulation applying to all member nations equally.
-However, the twelve miles extending from the shoreline of each nation are still sovereign waters of that country, with the common EEZ only extending from thirteen miles onwards.
+However, the twelve miles extending from the shoreline of each nation are still sovereign waters of that country, with the common EEZ only extending from this point onwards.
 This means that Britain (like all other EU nations) only really controls this twelve mile zone and any control or conservation measures which are put forward can only be enforced inside this small zone – any measures extending beyond this zone and into Europe’s EEZ would require the agreement of all member nations.

 This can lead to conflict.
 For example French scallop fishermen reacted with violence when British fishermen were dredging for scallops just outside of the French twelve mile zone during a period when the French were refraining from scallop fishing to allow stocks to recover.
 However, since the British fishermen were outside of French waters and (just) within the EU Exclusive Economic Zone they were doing nothing wrong, although this so-called Scallop War does underline the issues of countries only controlling a small proportion of the seas around their nation.
 The same can be seen in Britain’s attempts to ban pair-trawling for bass.
 This method of commercial fishing sees two vessels moving through the sea with a vast net between them.
 While being a highly effective method of fishing it is destructive and has been responsible for large numbers of dolphins and porpoises being killed by the nets.
 Britain banned pair trawling for bass in 2004 due but as this can only be enforced within twelve miles of Britain’s coastline other EU vessels can still pair trawl 12½ miles off the UK coast.